AllanSunny/NTVGT-Downloader/README.md

 ```sh
 npm install npm@latest -g
 ```
-* Install a local copy of [Youtube-dl](http://ytdl-org.github.io/youtube-dl/).
+* Download a local copy of [Youtube-dl](http://ytdl-org.github.io/youtube-dl/).
-* Install a local copy of [FFMPEG](https://ffmpeg.org/).
+* Download a local copy of [FFMPEG](https://ffmpeg.org/).

 ### Installation
-1. Clone a copy of the repository.
+1. Navigate to the desired directory for the code to be stored, then clone a copy of the repository.
 ```sh
 git clone https://github.com/AllanSunny/NTVGT-Downloader.git
 ```